Machnamh 100: Seminar IV ‘The 1920s’ – Of the Experience ‘from Below’

 Inequality widened in all the decades that followed.
 Some did well, finding employment within the State, where advancement could be clientelist, including also those in the professions, governed by networks of access and class.
 For others, the employment might be in the trades, or working for larger farmers who were now organising and who were given the support of the IRA on occasion to oppose the demands made by trade unions on behalf of agricultural workers for better conditions.
 Trade unions were leading opposition to the wage cuts being demanded by some organised large farmers in places such as Waterford.

 Others less fortunate had stark choices: emigration or enforced poverty.
 Patterns of land inheritance and distribution, now enforceable by title, resulted in, as Professor Joe Lee put it, “families giving way to fields”.
-Pat McNabb in the Limerick Rural Survey has given details of how the non-inheriting males resented this system and discussed among themselves the consequences of their inferior status, even in martial prospects, to the sons of labourers.
+Pat McNabb in the Limerick Rural Society has given details of how the non-inheriting males resented this system and discussed among themselves the consequences of their inferior status, even in martial prospects, to the sons of labourers.
 Emigration was, thus, now widely seen as an alternative to a lower status existence on land with which they may have had a familiarity, but could never be their own.
-It would be several decades more before Church or State would define their views on the acceptability of emigration.
+It would be several decades more before Church and State would define their views on the acceptability of emigration.

 The Civil War divided my father’s family, all of whom served in the War of Independence in Counties Clare and Cork.
 My uncle Peter went on to serve in the National Army from 1922 to 1925, taking part in the handover of Renmore Barracks, Galway.
-My father would spend most of the year 1923 as an internee in what was known to the prisoners as Tintown 3, in the Curragh camp.
+My father would spend most of the year 1923 as an internee in what was known to the prisoners as Tintown, in the Curragh camp.
 The Pension files record his long and exhausting battle for a small pension, which was eventually granted in 1956, eight years before his death and almost 22 years after his first application, in 1935.

 What were the choices of those who were not allowed to return to the practice of their trade?
 There was always the option of the boat, or if you could get a previously indentured rental space, you could use those skills acquired on an indentured apprenticeship to bar, grocery or retail trade to attempt to become a publican, open a shop, and maybe find a way out of poverty.

-In the new circumstance it would seem to be important to recognise the distance that now prevailed between those perceived as being the reasonable beneficiaries of the new arrangements, and those regarded as ‘the wild ones’, of whom conservatives would suggest defects of character should have been recognised so much earlier when they were being identified as ‘irregulars’.
+In the new circumstance it would seem to be important to recognise the distance that now prevailed between those perceived as being the reasonable beneficiaries of the new arrangements, and those regarded as ‘the wild ones’, in whom conservatives would suggest defects of character should have been recognised so much earlier when they were being identified as ‘irregulars’.

 It was easy to marginalise those now divided, who were previously brothers, and in families there were those who would have to survive, now in the new circumstances, that meant they could never again be brothers in the way that they had been as youngsters, sharing those memories of recounted humiliations, borne through the generations, transmitted to them, and those times too when together they shared the hopes of a time to come, of shared joy, music, dancing and marriage perhaps, and the requirements of achieving independence.
 It would be future generations that would be given such opportunities, together with new challenges, disappointments and hopes.
-Yet their lives and their efforts were the ones that led to an independence that was neither gifted nor conceded easily.
+Yet their lives, and their efforts, were the ones that led to an independence that was neither gifted nor conceded easily.

-Yes, we must revise our history, continually, endlessly, taking on board new facts and perspectives.
+Yes, we must continually revise our history, continually, endlessly, taking on board new facts and perspectives.
 However, we must not abuse the process in any way such as would allow either evasion or misuse of history.
 We must accept the challenges of our time, exercise our freedom to make an inclusive present and sustainable future, unburdened we must be of any distortions or abuses of versions of the past.

 Respecting the past in its full complexity and diversity of interpretation, the allowing of respect where it has been earned at a cost, is a necessary preparation for a shared, ethical, inclusive future for us all.
 We have to take responsibility for our own present and its enabled future in our present complexity.